oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 A unit test is made of functions that configure the test environment, make assertions, and separate the different contexts of each situation.
 There are some test functions that are used across the codebase:

-#### describe
+#### `describe`

-The describe function has a string parameter which should contain the name of the component being tested or (when nested within another describe function) should describe the conditions imposed on the specific context pertaining to the tests in that “describe” block.
+The `describe` function has a string parameter which should contain the name of the component being tested or (when nested within another `describe` function) should describe the conditions imposed on the specific context pertaining to the tests in that `describe` block.
 Here are some examples:

-* An ouer describe function:
+* An outer `describe` function:

   ```js
   describe('Component Name', function() {